intel/intel-device-plugins-for-kubernetes/cmd/qat_plugin/README.md

 For more details on the available options to the `-kernel-vf-drivers` option, see the list of vf drivers available in the [Linux Kernel](https://github.com/torvalds/linux/tree/master/drivers/crypto/qat).

-If the `-mode` parameter is set to `kerneldrv`, no other parameter documented above are valid, except the `klog` logging related parameters.
+If the `-mode` parameter is set to `kernel`, no other parameter documented above are valid, except the `klog` logging related parameters.
-`kerneldrv` mode implements resource allocation based on system configured [logical instances][7].
+`kernel` mode implements resource allocation based on system configured [logical instances][7].

-> **Note**: `kerneldrv` mode is excluded by default from all builds (including those hosted on the Docker hub),
+> **Note**: `kernel` mode is excluded by default from all builds (including those hosted on the Docker hub),
 > by default.
 See the [Build the plugin image](#build-the-plugin-image) section for more details.

-The `kerneldrv` mode does not guarantee full device isolation between containers and therefore it's not recommended.
+The `kernel` mode does not guarantee full device isolation between containers and therefore it's not recommended.
 This mode will be deprecated and removed once `libqat` implements non-UIO based device access.